ReactiveX/rxjs/doc/observable.md

 | **Pull** | **Passive:** produces data when requested. | **Active:** decides when data is requested. |
 | **Push** | **Active:** produces data at its own pace. | **Passive:** reacts to received data. |

-**What is Push?** In Push systems, the Producer determines when to send data to the Consumer, who is unaware of when that data will be received.
+**What is Push?** In Push systems, the Producer determines when to send data to the Consumer.
+The Consumer is unaware of when it will receive that data.

 Promises are the most common type of Push system in JavaScript today.
 A Promise (the Producer) delivers a resolved value to registered callbacks (the Consumers), but unlike functions, it is the Promise which is in charge of determining precisely when that value is "pushed" to the callbacks.